martinvonz/jj/docs/working-copy.md

 ## Introduction

-The working copy is where the current checkout's files are written so you can interact with them.
+The working copy is where the current working-copy commit's files are written so you can interact with them.
 It also where files are read from in order to create new commits (though there are many other ways of creating new commits).

 Unlike most other VCSs, Jujutsu will automatically create commits from the working-copy contents when they have changed.
 Most `jj` commands you run will